oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 From a container in a pod running in Kubernetes, you can make a connection to that address and port `1521`.
 Kubernetes will route the connection to the address provided in the endpoint definition, in this example, `129.123.1.4:1521`.
-This IP address (or name) is resolved from the point of view of the Kubernetes node's IP stack, not the overlay network inside the Kubernetes cluster.
+This IP address (or name) is resolved from the point of view of the Kubernetes Node's IP stack, not the overlay network inside the Kubernetes cluster.
 Note that this is a "real" routed IP address.

 When you create your data sources, you would use the internal address, for example,